Fire Wardens – Why?

 • Wardens and deputies

-The positions and number of ECO members shall be considered by the EPC and be determined in accordance with:
+The positions and number of ECO members shall be considered by the EPC and be determined by:

 • The size of the facility, floor or area